Day 1 - Home Country - Departure

 Today we will get up early.
 We follow almost deserted roads through spectacular mountains.
 We will ride along the Vu Quang National Park, a remote area on the border with Laos.
 Several years ago, the Saola or Spindlehorn, also known as the Vu Quang ox, was spotted for the first time.
 It is one of the rarest animals in the world.
 People of the Muong ethnic minority group live in and around this national park.

 To conclude this wonderful day we visit the Phong Nha caves.
 These caves were formed about 250 million years ago and are the largest and most beautiful caves in the country.
-The cavern is at least 8 kilometres deep with a network of underground rivers.
-We spend the night in a small village nearby the Phong Nha-Ke Bang National Park.
+The cavern is at least 8 kilometers deep with a network of underground rivers.
+We spend the night in a small village near the Phong Nha-Ke Bang National Park.

 Day 7 - Phong Nha - Vinh Moc